orbital-state/subdot/README.md

 ## Docker (Optional)

-To build a Docker image for Subdot, run:
+To build a Docker image for subdot, run:

 ```bash
 docker build -t subdot .